How to Convert Text to Numbers in Excel? (Step by Step)

 - Step 1: Select the data.

-- Step 2: Click on the error handle box and select Convert to Numbers option.
+- Step 2: Click on the error handle box and select the Convert to Numbers option.

 #2 Using Paste Special Cell Formatting Method